Eliza Mackenzie

-Eliza Mackenzie (3 July 1816 – 18 September 1892) was a Scottish superintendent of nurses with the Navy during the Crimean War.
+Eliza Mackenzie (born Elizabeth Chalmers; 3 July 1816 – 18 September 1892) was a Scottish superintendent of nurses with the Navy during the Crimean War.
 Her brief career led to the formation of the Queen Alexandra's Royal Naval Nursing Service (QARNNS) in 1902.

 Early life

 Elizabeth Chalmers was born in Glasgow, Scotland on 3 July 1816.
 She was the second of six daughters of Church of Scotland minister and social reformer Thomas Chalmers and his wife Grace (née Pratt).